General

 Review of fee rates

-• These rates are set by the FSA with the aim of ensuring consistent approaches across the different Committees that advise the FSA.
+• These rates (and consequently the Honorarium) are set by the FSA with the aim of ensuring consistent approaches across the different Committees that advise the FSA.
 The FSA reviews these rates every 2 years1 with the aim that any revisions will reflect the recommendations of the Senior Salaries Review Board with regard to pay in the Senior Civil Service.
 The FSA will also take into account comparisons with rates paid in similar advisory bodies in the UK.